flueke/mvme/doc/sphinx/source/vme_script.rst

 Alternatively blocks can be commented out starting with ``/*`` and ending with ``*/``.

-Scripts belonging to a module (**Module Init**, **VME Interface Settings**, **Module Reset** and the readout code) will have the **module base address** added to most of the commands.
+Scripts belonging to a module (**Module Init Scripts**, **VME Interface Settings**, **Module Reset** and the readout code) will have the **module base address** added to most of the commands.
 This allows writing scripts containing module-relative addresses only.
 An exception is the :ref:`writeabs
 <vme-command-writeabs>` command which does not modify its address argument.
 The
 base address can also be temporarily replaced with a different value by using the :ref:`setbase <vme-command-setbase>` and :ref:`resetbase
 <vme-command-resetbase>` commands.

-The commands below use the following values for address modifiers and data widths:
+The commands below accept the following values for address modifiers and data widths:

 .. table:: VME Address Modes
   :name: vme-address-modes